WORDS BY JOSEPH FURNESS

 Launch Date: 1993

 Comme des Garçons, Comme des Garçons (a mouthful frequently shortened to CdG, CdG) is Kawakubo’s personal universe.
-The 1990s label reflects the designer’s distinctive style — viz. classic monochrome pieces reimagined using asymmetric cuts and intricate detailing — so much so, it’s rumoured to be the label she wears most often.
+The 1990s label reflects the designer’s distinctive style — viz. classic monochrome pieces reimagined using asymmetric cuts and intricate detailing — so much so, it’s rumored to be the label she wears most often.

 Junya Watanabe Comme des Garçons